February 27, 2020

-If you see the “your connection is not private” error appears on your screen, don’t panic.
-This issue is common for most internet users.
-Luckily, fixing it is a piece of cake.
-Let us cover why this issue happens and how to repair it, shall we?
+If you ever see the “your connection is not private” error message on your screen, don’t panic.
+This issue is quite common for most Chrome users.
+Luckily, fixing the private connection error is a piece of cake.
+Let us cover why this error occurs and how to repair it, shall we?

 This error message doesn’t have to be bad!
-It means Google Chrome prevents you from visiting an unreliable website.
+It simply means that Google Chrome is preventing you from visiting an unreliable website.
 This error appears when your browser notices a problem while creating an SSL connection, or can’t verify the SSL certificate.

 When you visit a website, Google Chrome sends a request to the server asking for the site.
 If the requested website uses HTTPS, your browser will automatically scan whether there is an SSL certificate or not.
 Then, the certificate is checked to make sure it fits the privacy standard.